mitre/saf/README.md

 #### Spreadsheet (csv/xlsx) to InSpec

-You can use `saf generate:spreadsheet2inspec_stub` to generate an InSpec profile structure from a spreadsheet file.
+You can use `saf generate:spreadsheet2inspec_stub` to generate an InSpec profile stub from a spreadsheet file.

 ```
 generate:spreadsheet2inspec_stub              Generate an InSpec profile stub from a CSV STIGs or CIS XLSX benchmarks